AlvarodOrs/TestSolver/README.md

 ![image](https://raw.githubusercontent.com/AlvarodOrs/TestSolver/refs/heads/main/img/get_int.png)

-Click the wanted course (1), then copy the url code (2).
-Repeat with all desired courses.
+Click the wanted course (1), then copy the url code (2) and repeat with all desired courses.

 #### Run the bot with: